kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

 *profiles* directory.
 --------------------------------
-There is 'default' and uninstall profiles in it
+There is 'default' and uninstall profiles inside
     >>> 'default' in os.listdir('profiles')
     True
     >>> 'uninstall' in os.listdir('profiles')
     True

-In default profile there is:
+There are the following items in default profile:
  - import_steps.xml - for any reason.
- - skins.xml - register skins directory
+ - skins.xml - for registering skins directory

     >>> cd('profiles/default')
     >>> 'import_steps.xml' in os.listdir('.')